 The regeneration in the Matthew passage refers to that period during which earth will have been renewed, namely, the Millennium.
 Though today it is impossible to know with absolute certainty which tribe any Jew belongs to, it will be made clear in the Kingdom; and a territory will be set aside for each tribe over which one of the apostles will rule under David, king over all Israel.

 Twelve apostles?
 Judas, the son of perdition, was never saved - so who will be the twelfth apostle: Matthias (Acts 1:26)?
 Paul?
 Someone else?
-We will find out for certain in the Kingdom.
+We will find out in the Kingdom.

 A signet ring was worn by kings and others in high authority to impress their seal in wax.
 The Lord was pleased with Zerubbabel and promised him a position of high authority on that day, meaning, in the Kingdom.
 What position he will hold and over whom he will hold it is not stated.

-join them and attach themselves to the house of Jacob.
-2. The peoples will take them along and bring them to their place, and the house of Israel will possess them as an
+strangers will join them and attach themselves to the house of Jacob.
+2. The peoples will take them along and bring them to their place, and the house of Israel will possess them

 ~ Isaiah 14:1-2 ~